Leigh-Anne Wooten MS, RDN/LDN, FAND, LSS BB

 Scientists have hypothesized that a diet high in omega-6’s but low in omega-3’s increases inflammation and therefore increases risk for cardiovascular and inflammatory diseases like those listed above in addition to some cancers.
 On the other hand, a diet that includes balanced amounts of each reduces inflammation and helps with all those serious health conditions.

-The goal?
 A ratio closer to 2-4:1.
 For the general public, the recommendation is to include more foods high in omega-3 like tuna and salmon.
 The concern for vegans is that they don’t eat these foods, which puts them at even higher risk.
 So, what can they do?

 Vegans should follow these recommendations: